 The District continues its leadership in developing groundbreaking regulatory strategies to reduce emissions.
 Tough, innovative rules such as the District's rules for indirect source review, residential fireplaces, glass manufacturing, and agricultural burning have set benchmarks for California and the nation.
-Of the 30 regulatory control measures in recent air quality plans, the District has adopted all but one rule amendment, which is scheduled for adoption in 2016.
-New rule commitments for future years will be considered in upcoming air quality plans, including the next 8-hour ozone plan and the next PM2.5 plan, both of which are to be adopted in 2016.
-The following rule actions highlighted fiscal 2014-2015:
+New rule commitments for future years will be considered in upcoming air quality plans.
+The following rule actions highlighted fiscal 2015-2016: